gugliluc/SGRB-thesis/magnetar_lightcurves/README.md

 The ones with a green fit are the ones for which only the aferglow componet is present.

-The best fit parameters are published in the paper Guglielmi et. al 2024 The data used to do this fits can be found in https://drive.google.com/drive/folders/1bBxPvkCD1KCPBd8iyBz3X30h8N8G6Ira?usp=share_link
+The fitting procedure and best fit parameters are presented in a dedicated paper (Guglielmi et al. , submitted, Tab.3).

+The data used to do these fits can be found in https://drive.google.com/drive/folders/1bBxPvkCD1KCPBd8iyBz3X30h8N8G6Ira?usp=share_link